 Editor's note: It is FFS "Whether a PDU Set is still valid in case PSDB is exceeded" is needed.
 It should be discussed together with the definition of PSDB, specially about the boundary of PSDB.

+Whether relative QoS within PDU Set is expected (Relative PDU Set indication)

 If PDU Set based QoS handling is used, PCF determines the above PDU Set QoS Parameters based on information provided by AF (described in 8.4.2) and/or local configuration.
 The PDU Set QoS parameters are sent to SMF as part of PCC rule, then SMF sends them to RAN.

 * * * * End of Changes * * * *